-PRO FORMA COMBINED REVENUES.
-Pro forma combined revenues increased \$51.9 million, or 78.8%, to \$117.8 million for the first quarter of 1998.
+PRO FORMA COMBINED REVENUES.Pro forma combined revenues increased \$51.9 million, or 78.8%, to \$117.8 million for the first quarter of 1998.
 Revenues increased approximately 20% for the Founding Companies in the first quarter of 1998 primarily due to greater demand for specialized multi-unit installation services in Texas and in the Northeast, strong general activity in the Houston market and higher demand for industrial design and build operations in the Company's Tennessee-based operations.
-Revenues from the Purchased Companies acquired subsequent to the IPO through the end of the first quarter of 1998 contributed approximately 80% of the increase in revenues in the first quarter of 1998.
+Revenues from the Purchased Companies acquired subsequent to the IPO through the end of the first quarter of 1998.

 PRO FORMA COMBINED GROSS PROFIT.
-Pro forma combined gross profit increased \$11.1 million, or 64.3%, to \$28.4 million for the first quarter of 1998, primarily due to increased revenues at the Founding

-Companies, the addition of the Purchased Companies, and incremental increases at some Pooled Companies.
+Pro forma combined gross profit increased \$11.1 million, or 64.3%, to \$28.4 million for the first quarter of 1998, primarily due to increased revenues at the Founding Companies, the addition of the Purchased Companies and incremental increases at some Pooled Companies.
 As a percentage of revenues, pro forma combined gross profit decreased from 26.2% in the first quarter of 1997 to 24.1% in the first quarter of 1998 as a result of two principal factors.
-Acquisitions during the first quarter of 1998 included companies with significant amounts of project activity at gross margins are somewhat lower than the Company's historical average.
+Acquisitions during the first quarter of 1998 included companies with significant amounts of project activity at gross margins that are somewhat lower than the Company's historical average.
 In addition, the Company continued to realize lower than normal gross margins on certain "design and build" installation projects which were undertaken as a strategic enhancement to the Company's portfolio of "design and build" projects.